 The next time someone decides to take a shot at the Army Corps about Asian carp perhaps they should direct their barbs at their representative or senators too – maybe one of those senators who is billed as a champion of the Great Lakes.

 Looking in my own backyard Illinois Sens.
 Dick Durbin and Mark Kirk come to mind.

-Remember, it was Durbin who, on hearing that Michigan was filing a law suit, said it would be better to “meet in the halls of Congress” instead of the courts.
+Remember, it was Durbin who, on hearing that Michigan was filing a law suit, said it would be better to

 Environmental groups face test as they prep for Waukesha’s Great Lakes diversion request